franckalbinet/iot-smr3128-ictp/labs/workflow-and-setup.md

 ## Fetching data from the Lopy with Filezilla

-> Warning: Your device's WiFi should be in Acces Point mode.
+> Warning: Your device's WiFi should be in Acces Point mode (.

 To establish a connection with your device:

-1. Connect to device's WiFi
+1. Connect to device's WiFi (password: www.pycom.io):

+2. Go to top menu `File > Site Manager...`

 ![img/filezilla-settings.png](http://i.imgur.com/SAN02Pa.png)